aws-quickstart/quickstart-jfrog-artifactory/scripts/README.md

 - `/artifactory/instances/<instance ID>`
 - `/xray/instances/<instance ID>`

-To SSH into the EC2 instance but there is no bastion, run this taskcat test (`create-bastion-with-existing-vpc`) to create the bastion stack.
+To SSH into the EC2 instance when there is no bastion, run this taskcat test (`create-bastion-with-existing-vpc`) to create the bastion stack.
 Adjust network parameters to suit the region.
 Change the `RemoteAccessCIDR` parameter to match your ISP public IP. *Don't* use `0.0.0.0/0`!

 To decrypt Ansible playbook:
 ```sh